 Do you have a secret ingredient in your chili recipe?

-Many chili recipes claim to have a secret ingredient to the sauce.
+Many chili recipes claim to have a secret ingredient in the sauce.
 When you live in Cincinnati, chili is a big deal.
 There is a chili restaurant on every corner, and we put it on everything: spaghetti, potatoes, hotdogs, fries, and yes, sometimes in a bowl.
 The secret ingredients in Cincinnati-style chili are cinnamon and chocolate.
 This recipe, from my good friend Marty, is a more traditional style, and the secret ingredient is a can of beer that adds a significant and surprising flavor boost.

 Easy Make-Ahead Dinner